kubedzero/influx-scripts/README.md

 - I ran `pyenv install 3.11` and got only alphas and dev versions available.
 However, it gave a hint that pyenv should be updated to get other versions.
 Sure enough, I ran `cd /root/.pyenv/plugins/python-build/../.. && git pull && cd -` as it told me to do, and then ran the install again and 3.11.1 installed!
 - I had to run the same `pyenv global 3.11.1` and `pyenv uninstall 3.10.0` and `pyenv rehash` but I also had to run `pyenv local 3.11.1` from within the `/root/influx-scripts-python` to make sure it was using the right version, which I only found out after running `pyenv local` and finding it still using 3.10.0.
 Once I fixed that, I could run `pip install pipenv`
 - I then copied over all the new files with `scp ~/GitHub/kubedzero/influx-scripts/influx-scripts-python/* root@centos:/root/influx-scripts-python/` and got `FileNotFoundError: [Errno 2] No such file or directory: '/root/.local/share/virtualenvs/influx-scripts-python-2wO9Mla4/bin/python'` so I deleted the virtualenv and restarted the creation with `pipenv install` which reinstalled the dependencies and seemed to work perfectly.

+# Pipenv

+- Pipenv does dependency management, creating virtual environments under which Python will run with a select set of dependencies listed in the Pipfile and Pipfile.lock
+- The lock file declares the exact version used, while the Pipfile declares the general dependencies.
+- Add a new dependency with `pipenv install pysnmp-lextudio` and this will update the Pipfile
+- Running `pipenv install` will set up the virtual environment and install all the necessary dependencies.
+If a Pipfile is updated, this will grab all the new dependencies too
+- Running `pipenv run python3 apc.py` will execute the Python script inside the virtual environment

+# SNMP

+- I spent a good amount of time looking around for which SNMP library to use in Python.
+I ended up using https://www.pysnmp.com/ https://pypi.org/project/pysnmp-lextudio/ because it seems to be the forked successor of the most popular package after the author passed away, and a few other projects seem to have centered on using this particular fork (there are others).
+The documentation is also very good https://docs.lextudio.com/pysnmp/quick-start
+- I was looking for a native Python implementation, not one that relied on `net-snmp` or another system library that may make the script less portable across operating systems